mongoid/mongo_session_store/README.md

     rake

-To switch to the Gemfile.lock for a certain Rails version:
+To run the tests for a specific store (examples):

-    rake use_rails_31
+    rake test_31_mongo
-    rake use_rails_32
+    rake test_32_mongoid

-To run the tests for a specific store:
+    rake test_40_mongoid

-    MONGO_SESSION_STORE_ORM=mongo_mapper bundle exec rspec spec
+    rake test_41_mongo_mapper

-    MONGO_SESSION_STORE_ORM=mongoid bundle exec rspec spec
+To see a list of all options for running tests, run

-    MONGO_SESSION_STORE_ORM=mongo bundle exec rspec spec
+    rake -T

 ## Previous contributors